What is a Weak Personality?

 8. Being Hypocritical

 This is a sign of weakness because it shows that you are afraid to look at yourself and change your behavior.
-If someone judges you for something you did or said, don’t take it personally—they’re just trying to help.
+If someone judges you for something you did or said, don’t take it personally because they’re just trying to help.
 You should not judge others.

-You shouldn’t also be hypocritical in what you say about people who act differently than yourself: if someone acts more conservatively, then you will eventually end up feeling bad about yourself because everyone around her knows how liberal she really is deep down inside (maybe even herself).
+You shouldn’t be hypocritical in what you say about people who act differently than you: if someone acts more conservatively, you’ll eventually feel bad about yourself because everyone around her knows how liberal she is deep down inside (perhaps even herself).